Alicja-in-Wonderland/myFlix-client/README.md

+# myFlix-client

-# myFlix-client is the front-end of the movie app - MyFlix.
+This is the front-end of the movie app - MyFlix.

 To setup the application: